Basic Guitar Strumming Patterns

 Basic Guitar Strumming Chord Patterns 2 & 3

-Here are 2 very common strumming patterns that you will hear in basic rhythms.
-All of these examples are played with the C major chord.
+Here are 2 very common strumming patterns you will hear in basic rhythms.
+To keep things simple and manageable, all of these examples are played with the C major chord.

 Download .gtp5 or .mp3 file ( Right-click Save Target as... )